JRobertoRD09/DataBasesAppsmith/MySql/README.md

 3. Open the "Driver properties" tab and find the `allowPublicKeyRetrieval` property.
 Set it to `true`.
 4. Test the connection to make sure it works.
-5. Once the connection is established, you can view the `example_table` and `example_sp` objects in the database.
+5. Once the connection is established, you can view the 'users' table in the database, along with the data.

 # About the Example Database

-The `example_db` database contains a single table called `example_table`, and a stored procedure called `example_sp`.
-These objects are meant to demonstrate how to use Docker and Docker Compose to set up a simple MySQL database for testing or development purposes.
+The 'test' database contains a single table called 'users'.
+This table is intended to demonstrate how to use Docker and Docker Compose to set up a MySQL database and insert dummy data into the table for testing or development purposes.

 # Troubleshooting